An optimal test for strategic interaction in social and economic network formation between heterogeneous agents: An family of empirical models of strategic network formation

 In what follows we typically work with the adjacency matrix $\mathbf{D}=[D_{ij}]$ where

-Since we rule out self-links, as might arise in, for example, citation networks, the diagonal of $\mathbf{D}$ consists of structural zeros.
+Since we rule out self-links, the diagonal of $\mathbf{D}$ consists of structural zeros.

 Let $G-ij$ denote the network obtained by deleting link $ij$ from $G$ (if present), and $G+ij$ the network one gets after adding this link (if absent).
 Let $\mathbf{D}\pm ij$ denote the adjacency matrix associated with the network obtained by adding/deleting link $ij$ from $G$.
-Let $\mathbb{D}_{N}$ denote the set of all $2^{N(N-1)}$ possible adjacency matrices and $\mathbb{I}_{J}$ the set of all possible $J$-dimensional binary vectors.

-Associated with each agent in the network is the triple $(A_{i},B_{i},X_{i}')'$.
-Here $A_{i}$ and $B_{i}$ are, as explained further below, agent-level out- and in-degree heterogeneity terms \textit{unobserved} by the econometrician.
-In contrast $X_{i}$ is a $K \times 1$ vector of group membership indicators that is \textit{observed} by the econometrician.
-These indicators might reflect the industrial classification of a firm, the gender or race of an individual, or the broad geographic location of a nation.
-More generally $X_{i}$ enumerates the support points of a collection of (observed) discrete regressors.

-We leave the joint distribution of $(A_{i},B_{i},X_{i}')'$ unrestricted.\footnote{This distribution does have implications for test power, as will become apparent below.} This implies, for example, that the unobserved degree heterogeneity $(A_{i},B_{i})'$ may be correlated with the observed covariates $X_{i}$, as in fixed effects panel data analyses (see also \cite{Graham_EM17}, \cite{Dzemski_RESTAT18}, \cite{Jochmans_JBES18} and \cite{Yan_et_al_JASA18}).
+The set of all $2^{N(N-1)}$ possible adjacency matrices is denoted by $\mathbb{D}_{N}$.
+Hence $\mathbf{d}\in\mathbb{D}_N$ is a feasible network wiring or, equivalently, a pure strategy profile.
+Let $\mathbf{d}_{i}$ be the $i^{th}$ row of $\mathbf{d}$, or the pure strategy selection of agent $i$ (i.e., a binary vector indicating which edges she chooses to direct).
+The pure strategy profile for all players other than $i$ is denoted by $\mathbf{d}_{-i}$.
+We will sometimes refer to ``players other than $i$" as $i$'s \emph{peers}.